-1992 is basically another transition year just like 1991.
-Remnants of the 80s would stick around for another three years.
+While remnants of the 80s would still stick around, 1992 is pretty much where the 90s officially begins.
 This was one of the best times for R&B music as the genre pretty much conquers the Year End Hot 100.
 Even more hip-hop songs started showing up as did house music.
 In spite of grunge making its impact on pop music thanks to Nirvana, rock music in 1992 was pretty underwhelming with some exceptions.
 Compared to 1990 AND 1991, 1992 is pretty much the superior year when it comes to quality pop music.
 But this isn’t a list about good music, it’s about bad music, so let’s just get on with it.

 I never really cared for Amy Grant as she’s another one of those contemporary Christian artists.
 She had a lot of hits back in the early 90s, including Good For Me.
 My problems with this song aren’t the lyrics or the content, which are okay, but it’s the sound and instrumentation.
 This song is the perfect representation of most adult contemporary records of its time.
 There’s enough cheese in this crap to feed an entire family of mice and rats for a lifetime.
 Amy Grant was never that great of a singer to me.
 The production is a mess; we get a mixture of different sounding synths, percussion that’s too tight, a barely-audible bass line, and a weak ass organ/guitar solo.
 This song could have only been made in the early 90s and more than 20 years later, it has aged worse than an alcoholic, chain smoking Vegas showgirl.